quintel/documentation/general/co2_calculations.md

 General calculation method
 --------------------------

-The model calculates CO<sub>2</sub> emissions associated with the energy output of a specific converter in a bottom-up fashion: Each converter 'asks' the converter one level higher what the CO<sub>2</sub> emission of that converter's energy output is and takes his share.
-This process continues until it reaches the primary converters, where the CO<sub>2</sub> emission is calculated on the basis of the energy carriers and emission factors.
-In this process CO<sub>2</sub> emission related to distribution and conversion losses etc. is included.
+The model calculates CO<sub>2</sub> emissions associated with the energy output of a specific converter in a bottom-up fashion: Each converter 'asks' the converter one level higher what the CO<sub>2</sub> emissions of that converter's energy output are and takes his share.
+This process continues until it reaches the primary converters, where the CO<sub>2</sub> emissions are calculated on the basis of the energy carriers and emission factors.
+In this process CO<sub>2</sub> emissions related to distribution and conversion losses etc. are included.

 The emission factors for energy carriers depend on the mix of origins for those carriers.
 For example, coal from different regions of origin has different carbon content and hence emission factors differ.
 The mix of origin is set to the current mix for a country.
 For the Netherlands, the future mix can be changed by the user in the 'Fuel chain emissions' section under [Supply](supply.md).
 The default emission factors can be found in the table below.